DEEP-PolyU/Awesome-GraphRAG/README.md

 </div>

-This repository contains a curated list of resources on graph-based retrieval-augmented generation (GraphRAG), which are classified according to "[**A Survey of Graph Retrieval-Augmented Generation for Customized Large Language Models**](https://arxiv.org/abs/2501.13958)".
+GraphRAG Survey: This repository contains a curated list of resources on graph-based retrieval-augmented generation (GraphRAG), which are classified according to "[**A Survey of Graph Retrieval-Augmented Generation for Customized Large Language Models**](https://arxiv.org/abs/2501.13958)".

 <div>
 <h3 align="left">